 Los Angeles Wrongful Death Lawyer

 Losing a loved one brings an immense amount of pain for a family.
-Knowing that your loved one’s death could have been avoided only makes that pain worse.
-Although nothing can undo the loss your family has been through, you may be able to demand a sense of justice in the form of financial compensation.
+Knowing the death could have been prevented makes the pain even worse.
+No amount of compensation can replace your loved one.
+However, your family may still have the right to pursue justice and financial recovery after a preventable loss.

-For over 50 years, the Los Angeles wrongful death lawyers of Custodio & Dubey LLP have advocated for families who have lost loved ones in tragic but preventable accidents.
-We know that the emotional and financial burden of a loved one’s passing can put a serious strain on a family.
+For over 50 years, the Los Angeles wrongful death lawyers at Custodio & Dubey LLP have advocated for families who have lost loved ones in tragic but preventable accidents.
+A loved one’s passing can create overwhelming emotional and financial stress for a family.
 We do everything we can to help relieve this stress and guide families through this difficult time.
+An experienced Los Angeles wrongful death lawyer can help your family pursue justice and financial compensation after a preventable fatal accident.

 Our personal injury attorneys have a proven track record of obtaining millions of dollars in compensation for our clients in wrongful death claims.
-Our team is available 24 hours a day, seven days a week to answer your questions and explain your legal options.
+Our team is available 24/7 to answer questions and explain your legal options.
 Contact our firm now for a free and confidential consultation.

 What Do You Have to Prove in a Wrongful Death Case?